JohnnyPeng123/hierarchical_bar_chart-/README.md

 And 2 optional arguments with default value:

-1. num_variable (optional with default = NULL) - if method does not equal to "count", you can use this to specify a numeric variable that should be used for aggregation.
+1. num_variable (default = NULL) - if method does not equal to "count", you can use this to specify a numeric variable that should be used for aggregation.

-2. na.rm (optional with default = T) - whether or not to remove observations with missing values during aggregation.
+2. na.rm (default = T) - whether or not to remove observations with missing values during aggregation.